6 Lake George Activities & Events to Put a Spring in Your Step

 Where does the snow go when it melts?
 Into the water!
 If you're really up for an adventure, spring is whitewater rafting season.
 One thing to be aware of, though, is that whitewater rafting in the spring is different from the summer.
 The water is going to be incredibly cold, you'll likely need to have a wet suit or rent one from the facility, and they may not allow children.

 If you're curious about whitewater rafting, but would maybe like to get your feet wet before embarking on a full rafting trip, you might consider Adirondack Adventure Center in Lake Luzerne.
-They offer both lazy river tubing and rafting on calm, pristine waters that are only between two and four feet high, and they usually open Memorial Day Weekend.
+They offer both lazy river tubing and rafting on calm, pristine waters that are only between two and four feet high, and they open on Memorial Day Weekend.
 They also offer whitewater rafting!